What

 - Cache technology is the use of a faster but smaller memory type to accelerate a slower but larger memory type.
 It also helps when data is transferred from a relatively slow data channel, like the Internet.

 - When using a cache, you must check the cache to see if an item is in there.
-If it is there, it's called a
+If it is there, it's called a cache hit.
+If not, it is called a cache miss and the computer must wait for a round trip from the larger, slower memory area.

 - A cache has some maximum size that is much smaller than the larger storage area.